 On the Closing Date, we expect to issue the Class 1M-1 Notes, the Class 1M-2 Notes and the Class 1B Notes (the "Offered Notes"), which will be our unsecured general obligations.
 The Holders of the Class 1M-2 Notes can exchange all or part of that Class for proportionate interests in the Class 1M-2A and Class 1M-2B Notes (together, the "Exchangeable Notes"), and vice versa.
-Additionally, the Holders of the Class 1M-2A Notes can exchange all or part of that Class for proportionate interests in the Class 1M-2I and Class 1M-2F Notes, and vice versa.
-The Class 1M-2, Class 1M-2F and Class 1M-2I Notes are referred to as the "Related Combinable and Recombinable Notes", or "RCR Notes".
-RCR Notes may be exchanged for Exchangeable Notes, and vice versa, in the combinations set forth on Schedule I. The Offered Notes and the Exchangeable Notes and other RCR Notes are collectively referred to as the "Notes".
-As further described below, the Notes will be subject to the credit and principal prepayment risk of the related portion of a certain pool (the "Reference Pool") of residential mortgage loans (the "Reference Obligations"), with an initial aggregate unpaid principal balance as of May 31, 2016 (the "Cut-off Date") of approximately \$42,178,644,351 (the "Reference Pool Cut-off Date Balance").
+Additionally, the Holders of the Class 1M-2A Notes can exchange all or part of that Class for proportionate interests in the Classes of "Related Combinable and Recombinable Notes" (the "RCR Notes") in the applicable combinations set forth on Schedule I, and vice versa.
+The Offered Notes and the Exchangeable Notes and other RCR Notes are collectively referred to as the "Notes".
+As further described below, the Notes will be subject to the credit and principal prepayment risk of the related portion of a certain pool (the "Reference Pool") of residential mortgage loans (the "Reference Obligations"), with an aggregate unpaid principal balance as of August 31, 2016 (the "Cut-off Date") of approximately \$33,123,656,881 (the "Reference Pool Cut-off Date Balance").

-The Notes are structured so that interest is paid directly by us and principal is paid directly by us based on the principal payments received on, and performance of, the Reference Obligations.
+The Notes are structured so that interest is paid directly by us and principal is paid directly by us based on the payments received on, and performance of, the Reference Obligations.

 The Reference Obligations are evidenced by promissory notes or other similar evidences of indebtedness (each, a "mortgage note"), each of which is secured by a first mortgage, deed of trust or similar security instrument (each, a "mortgage" or "mortgage loan") on residential properties consisting of one- to four-family dwelling units, townhouses, individual condominium units, individual units in planned unit developments, individual cooperative units or manufactured homes (each, a "mortgaged property").
 Each mortgage note and related mortgage loan are obligations of one or more borrowers (collectively, a "borrower") and require the related borrower to make monthly payments of principal and interest.
-The Reference Obligations were acquired by us between July 1, 2015 and October 31, 2015 and securitized into our Guaranteed Mortgage Pass-Through Certificates ("MBS") and meet the additional Eligibility Criteria described under "Summary of Terms - The Reference Pool".
+The Reference Obligations were acquired by us between November 1, 2015 and February 29, 2016 and securitized into our Guaranteed Mortgage Pass-Through Certificates ("MBS") and meet the additional Eligibility Criteria described under "Summary of Terms - The Reference Pool".
 The Notes will be subject to write-down of their Class Principal Balances based on the occurrence of Credit Events (as defined in this Prospectus) or Modification Events (as defined in this Prospectus) with respect to the Reference Obligations, as described in this Prospectus.
 In addition, the interest entitlement of the Notes may be subject to reduction based on the occurrence of Modification Events with respect to the Reference Obligations.
 Notes may be subject to reduction based on the occurrence of Modification Events with respect to the Reference Obligations, as described in this Prospectus.
 See "Description of the Notes - Hypothetical Structure and Calculations with Respect to the Reference Tranches."
 In addition, the amount of principal required to be paid by us on the Notes on each Payment Date will be based on the principal payment experience of the Reference Obligations as described in this Prospectus.